-18 Ibid., pp. 296-297.
-Killing that is based on blood for blood falls into this mythical caveat.
+12 Killing that is based on blood for blood falls into this mythical caveat.
 Consider too the recurring criticism that the US death penalty is based on revenge.
-The 'payment' is delivered in blood (however much the 'legalised' lethal injection attempts to sanitise this fact).
+The "payment" is delivered in blood (however much the "legalised" lethal injection attempts to sanitise this fact).
 In contrast, divine violence supports law by ensuring that the sanction against murder has negotiable constraints.
 Following laws established by divine law means coping not with sanctions alone, but with guidelines that must stretch to specifics.

-boating.
+its consequential treatment of bare life, be it human or nonhuman species.
+After all, all the predictions about the planet's responses to our irrepressible quest for resources are clarified in the film's opening credits.
+The reassurance is that they are based on official scientific evidence.
+These abstract "laws" of nature predict the consequences of the conflict between the human pursuits of happiness, security and freedom as these are pitted against what dangerously burdens the planetary eco-system.
+Alvin DurVenay's happiness and security were overturned by Hurricane Katrina.
+He makes clear that he underwent the unfathomable loss of his home.
+Alvin is far from insensitive to the problems of ecology.
+Indeed, Armstrong's visual storytelling imbricates nature throughout his story.
+There is a consistent sequence of shots displaying Alvin on his boat, with his dog, deep in his environment as organic bios.
+He loves water environments, as is clear from his love of boating.
 But water almost killed him.
 There are photographic stills of Katrina's state of emergency: the elderly hanging from buildings, people and animals surviving in boats.
 Alvin comes to their rescue; he saves children, dogs and a six-week old baby.
-He does not 'blame' nature but does refer to 'her' in semi-mystical terms.
-'Mother Nature', as he hails her, is most of the time 'benign', but sometimes she will provoke and say bring on 'your best technology' and 'let's dance'.
-In this personification, the 'she' wreaked vengeance on the strong and weak alike.
+He does not "blame" nature but does refer to "her" in semi-mystical terms.
+"Mother Nature", as he hails her, is most of the time "benign", but sometimes she will provoke and say bring on "your best technology" and "let's dance".
+In this personification, the "she" wreaked vengeance on the strong and weak alike.
 Technology was routed in its alleged gesture of hubris.
 But forces of nature do not pursue vengeance.
 Alvin's mythical and symbolic turn of thought carries a cultural valence.
-What strikes me in Alvin's personification is the 'let's dance' motif that is typical of a highly competitive society; as a phrase, it is a popular cliché that heralds the Hollywood fight scene between protagonist and antagonist.
+What strikes me in Alvin's personification is the "let's dance" motif that is typical of a highly competitive society; as a phrase, it is a popular cliché that heralds the Hollywood fight scene between protagonist and antagonist.

 The mythical power of violence is configured through the signifiers of human ambition and the desire for mastery.
 There is a desire to fight the Goddess Earth even though she can be overwhelming.
 Yet unlike the Greek gods and goddesses, who cannot be an object of human violence, Mother Nature can.
 In the realms of contemporary ecology, mythical violence can work in two directions.
-Humans can be at the receiving end of hurricanes and water shortages; yet human activity consistently becomes the 'fate' (without a logically considered 'ends') which does horrendous damage to the external bios (Nature) and its symbolic/zoe (the eco-system).
+Humans can be at the receiving end of hurricanes and water shortages; yet human activity consistently becomes the 'fate' (without a logically considered 'ends') which does horrendous damage to the external zoe (Nature) and its symbolic/bios (the eco-system).
 Thus, post-human bios/zoe becomes trafficked into the network which underpins global capitalism.